Utah Department of Transportation

 Detailed Response

 • Our analysis of travel demand assumes that all projects in the current Regional Transportation Plan – including roadway, transit and bike/pedestrian trails – are successfully implemented in addition to any improvements to I-15.
+This includes double tracking FrontRunner.

 • After all those other improvements were assumed, it was clear additional freeway capacity was needed.
 Our team assessed how many lanes it would take to not just improve conditions today, but to improve conditions in 2050.
 We looked at several different widening options, alongside what would happen if we added no capacity to I-15.
 The widening options included the following: